tripods-xai/istc-2023/README.md

 > ./run_docker.sh
 ```

 This will build the image if it is not already built and then start a container.
 Once the image is built and the container is running, you will be in a editable version of the repository.
-Next, you'll need to install the code for the experiments:
+Next, you'll need to install the code for the experiments (see below). **This step needs to be done every time you start the container:**

 ```
 > root@[your_machine]:/code# ls